Everything You Need To Know About Cash Flow Analysis & Lending Options For Your Business

 You may also want to analyze free cash flow, which indicates the money available to the business after operating expenses and capital expenditures have been paid.

 Note that whatever method you use, you have to start with good data.
-That means you need your bookkeeping that’s up to date.
+That means you need to make sure your bookkeeping is up to date.

 What if you haven’t started your business yet?
-A cash flow statement can help you plan your anticipated cash flow for your business.
-In fact, your cash flow statement can be a key part of planning a successful business, even if you have to make some educated guesses.
+Cash flow projections can help you plan your anticipated cash flow for your business.
+Even if you have to make some educated guesses, this can help you anticipate what your business needs.

 Cash Flow Statement Walk Thru